Valliyamkavu Devi Temple: Myths and beliefs

 The history of the temple is as old as Dvapara Yuga.
 Pandavas (heroes in the famous epic Mahabharata) along with their wife Draupadi, during the time of exile reached the present Panchalimedu and stayed here for a long time.
 The tribes settled here offered helps to them.
 Before Pandavas left the place, they gave an idol of Durga Devi to the tribal chief and acknowledged them to pay tribute to the Goddess.
 But the tribes unaware about the pooja methods followed their own traditions which transformed Devi into 'Bhadra', a more fierce and aggressive form.
 Thus the place became uninhabitable for the tribes.
 Devi reached the present Valliyamkavu region through the forest ropes.
 Thus the region came to be known as Valliyadikkavu which in course of time became Valliyamkavu.

 Later, 'Vanchipuzha Thamburan' granted permission to the Aadivasi moopan to worship the Goddess.
 22 acre of land was given for the temple construction.

-The tribes worshipped Devi in their own uncivilized ways which led to the increased powers of Devi.
+The tribes worshipped Devi in their own ways which led to the increased powers of Devi.
 Devotees from various places arrived at the temple hearing the Powers of Devi.
 The temple itself achieved great fame and glory due to the presence of Bhadra.
-Travancore Devaswom Board refused to take over the temple as it followed rigorous uncivilized practices.
+Travancore Devaswom Board refused to take over the temple as it followed rigorous practices.
 A case was filed in the court against the human and animal sacrifices.
 The court instructed the devaswom board to acquire the rights of the temple after the death of Kandankonthi, the tribal chief.
 In 1993, the board acquired the rights of the temple following the death of Kandankonthi.
 Many modifications were brought in the temple administration and pooja traditions.
 As of the Devaprasnam, separate shrines for subordinate deities like Shiva, Ganapathi, Sree Bhuvaneswari devi, Nagaraja, Nagayakshi and Kalayakshi were construed.
 Thus the temple undergone many changes.